Tilt-based Aberration Estimation in Transmission Electron Microscopy: Methods

 } in which

 and

 The availability of an analytical gradient is preferred over numerical approximations for efficiency and accuracy.
 This analytical gradient can be used within a standard constrained optimization algorithm (e.g., a projected gradient method or an interior-point method) that explicitly handles the constraints.
-To do so, we transform each tilt $\theta_k$ into polar coordinates $(r_k, \psi_k)$, where $r_k$ is the magnitude and $\psi_k$ is the angle.
-The magnitude constraints $\lVert \theta_k \rVert_2 \leq \tilde{\theta}_k$ then become simple box constraints $0 \leq r_k \leq \tilde{\theta}_k$, $0 \leq \psi_k < 2 \pi$, which are readily incorporated into gradient-based solvers.
+To do so, we transform each tilt $\vt_k$ into polar coordinates $(r_k, \psi_k)$, where $r_k$ is the magnitude and $\psi_k$ is the angle.
+The magnitude constraints $\lVert \vt_k \rVert_2 \leq t^{\max}_k$ then become simple box constraints $0 \leq r_k \leq t^{\max}_k$, $0 \leq \psi_k < 2 \pi$, which are readily incorporated into gradient-based solvers.

-Next, since the number of design variables scales with the tilt pattern length (i.e., $2N$ scalar variables), we use receding horizon optimization (RHO) with a horizon $H<N$ to solve a sequence of reduced-size problems.
+Next, since the number of design variables scales with the tilt pattern length (i.e., $2N$ scalar variables), we use receding-horizon optimization (RHO) with a horizon $H<N$ to solve a sequence of reduced-size problems.
 At each current time $k$, we solve:

-here, $\left\{\theta(i)\right\}_{i=k}^{k+H-1}$ denotes the design variables in the reduced-horizon tilt sequence.
-After solving and obtaining the optimized solution $\left\{\theta^\star(i)\right\}_{i=k}^{k+H-1}$, we store the first element $\theta_k=\theta^\star(k)$, calculate $P_{k+1 \mid k}$, and repeat with $k \leftarrow k+1$ until $k=N$ (set $H = \min(H,N-k)$).
+here, $\left\{\vt(i)\right\}_{i=k}^{k+H-1}$ denotes the design variables in the reduced-horizon tilt sequence.
+After solving and obtaining the optimized solution $\left\{\vt^\star(i)\right\}_{i=k}^{k+H-1}$, we store the first element $\vt_k=\vt^\star(k)$, calculate $P_{k+1 \mid k}$, and repeat with $k \leftarrow k+1$ until $k=N$ (set $H = \min(H,N-k)$).
 This is illustrated in \figref\ref{fig:receding_horizon}.
 RHO, even with $H=1$, can provide near-optimal performance~\citep{Mayne2000a} while reducing design variables from $2N$ to $2H$.

 Since the cost function is non-convex, we employ a \emph{multi-start strategy}, solving the RHO problem from many randomized initial feasible sequences and selecting the best solution.
 Starting from $k=1$, we introduce \emph{warm starts} by using the best previous RHO solutions as a subset of initial sequences.
-We use 1000 starting points total for all optimizations, with 100 warm starts when $k>=1$.
+We use 1000 starting points total for all optimizations, with 100 warm starts when $k \geq 1$.

 Note that the solution is sensitive to system parameters $P_{0\mid -1}$, $\Sigma_\xi$, and $\Sigma_\varepsilon$.
 While the first two can be chosen based on expert knowledge and historical data, the measurement noise covariance $\Sigma_\varepsilon$ can vary significantly across specimens and imaging conditions.
 For this reason, we propose a method to estimate it which is detailed in the next section.